How to watch the new iPhone 16 unveiling at the September Apple event

 As for the iPhone 16 models, not much is expected to change from last year's model, which Engadget's Billy Steele called the “most substantial update to the regular iPhone in years.”
 Look for the iPhone 16, 16 Plus, 16 Pro and 16 Pro Max, with a slight increase in size and a new camera button on the latter two compared to the 2023 models, per most of the rumors.

-For anyone not planning to buy any new Apple devices this year, you'll still have access to the latest iOS 18 update, likely later in September, as long as your device is eligible.
+For anyone not planning to buy any new Apple devices this year, you'll still have access to the latest iOS 18 update, likely later in September, as long as your device is eligible (find out here).
 Here's everything coming with the iOS 18 update this year, including Apple Intelligence and more home screen customization options.

 Engadget will also be liveblogging the September 9 iPhone event from the ground in Cupertino with real-time news and analysis.